anexbmx/Linux-Server-Configuration/README.md

 4. **Configure keys on  the server**
    * Create a directory on the server to store keys: `mkdir .ssh`
-   * Create a file to store keys: `touch .ssh/authorized_keys`
+   * Create a file to store keys: `touch ~/.ssh/authorized_keys`
    * paste key content in authorized_keys
-   * Change the file permissions of the .ssh directory to 700 (this means only the file owner can read, write, or open the directory): `chmod 700 .ssh`
+   * Change the file permissions of the ~/.ssh directory to 700 (this means only the file owner can read, write, or open the directory): `chmod 700 .ssh`
-   * Change the file permissions of the authorized_keys file to 644 (this means only owner can write, others can read): `chmod 644 .ssh/authorized_keys`
+   * Change the file permissions of the authorized_keys file to 644 (this means only owner can write, others can read): `chmod 644 ~/.ssh/authorized_keys`
  # Configure the local timezone to UTC.
   * `sudo timedatectl set-timezone Etc/UTC`
  # Install and configure Apache to serve a Python mod_wsgi application